MacLemon/CongressChecklist/README.md

 	- Mac: NTFS, ZFS, Ext can be read, but not written to without 3rd party software.
 FAT, ExFAT, HFS+(J), HFSX are fine for current OS X versions
 - Ethernet cords (Cat5e) of multiple lengths (Maybe have a spare to tether a friend)
 	- USB/Thunderbolt to Ethernet adapter, if your device needs one (for example thin notebooks)
-- mass storage drives (take some empty ones with you to fill with data and/or bring your own data and share it!)
+- Mass storage drives (take some empty ones with you to fill with data and/or bring your own data and share it!)
-- tablet computer, iPad, Android tablet, Microsoft surface
+- Tablet computer, iPad, Android tablet, Microsoft surface
 - Kindle
-- an actual book (for those offline blackout moments), see [B.O.O.K.][32]
+- An actual book (for those offline blackout moments), see [B.O.O.K.][32]

 #### Power and Chargers
 - Charger for laptop